jack-white92/askew-guide/README.md

 }
 ```

-7. [optional] change the value in the brackest  to adjust the level of skew
+7. [optional] Change the value in the bracket to adjust the level of skew on a page

 8. Save the changes, refresh your pages and enjoy